maria0alawadhi/crocheative-backend/README.md

 ### **_Description_**

-#### Crochetive is an online marketplace for handmade crochet items, connecting customers directly with talented crochet artisans.
+#### Crochetive is a Website for handmade crochet items, connecting customers directly with talented crochet artisans.
 The platform offers a curated selection of unique, high-quality crocheted products across apparel, accessories, home decor, and more.
 Customers can easily browse, customize, and purchase one-of-a-kind crocheted creations through Crochetive's intuitive interface.
 It is the destination for crochet enthusiasts and those seeking distinctive handmade goods

 ---